“Flowers are the sweetest thing that God made & forgot to put a soul into” – Henry Ward Beecher

 Italy is home to the Vatican and a significant Roman Catholic population.
 Naturally then, Christmas is one of the most important and widely celebrated festivals in the country.
 Celebrated in the peak of the winter, Christmas brings together loved ones, friends and family to celebrate the birth of Christ, in love and togetherness.
 It is only natural then, that it is one of those occasions when floral arrangements, bouquets, and centerpieces take the place of pride.
 And though in the grip of a chilly winter, flowers abound at a Christmas celebration.
 The most popular arrangement feature Roses, Lilies, Carnations, Gerberas, Chrysanthemums, Amaryllis, Pine-Cones, mini Callas and many more beautiful natural assortments.
 Chocolates, candles, fruits and cinnamon sticks are also a wonderful addition to centerpieces at this festival.

 - Roses can be pretty scarce to come by around Christmas time, because of additional demand.

-- Book your floral arrangement several weeks in advance, or failing to do so, invest in an luxurious centerpiece that features flowers, fruit, snacks, chocolate and Christmas accoutrements in order to really infuse the occasion with creative and festive flair.
+- Book your floral arrangement several weeks in advance, or failing to do so, invest in a luxurious centerpiece that features flowers, fruit, snacks, chocolate and Christmas accouterments in order to really infuse the occasion with creative and festive flair.